pyrsmk/git-cheatsheet/README.md

 - `git checkout --track origin/<branch>` : track a remote branch in local
 - `git branch -m <newname>` : rename the current branch
 - `git branch -m <oldname> ≤newname>` : rename a branch from any other branch
+- `git push --force-with-lease` : push force but before it checks that your local copy is up-to-date
 - `git push --set-upstream origin $(git branch | grep \* | cut -d " " -f2)` : avoid specifying origin on the first push
 - `git push origin --delete` : remove a remote branch
 - `git merge --no-edit <branch>` : merge a branch into the current one without popping the editor